 The HIA has a city-wide assessment containing SJVAPCD data, birth data, emergency department visits, and all Fresno patient discharge data.
 It also has the South Fresno Community Survey, which is a representative, community-based survey of South Fresno residents' health, wellbeing, and concerns with local environmental issues.
 The results of the HIA informed the Truck Reroute Study.

 The Draft Truck Reroute Study and HIA were published for public review on May 10, 2024.
-See Appendix E. Recommendations resulting from the Truck Reroute Study will be adopted by reference in this Plan.

 Parking